10 important milestones that shape your life story

 4. A friendship that shaped you

-Some friendships start quietly but leave a lasting impact that shapes who you are.
-It might be the childhood best friend who shared all your secrets, the university roommate who was there during your formative years, or someone who simply saw you when you felt invisible.
-These friendships aren’t just connections; they’re the ones that teach you about love, loyalty, and what it truly means to be seen.
+Some friendships begin quietly but leave a lasting impression that changes who you are.
+It could be your best friend from childhood who told everyone your secrets, your college roommate who was there for you when you were growing up, or even someone who just saw you when you felt like you were invisible.
+These friends aren’t just people you know; they’re the ones who teach you about love, loyalty, and what it really means to be seen.

 For Viktoria from Switzerland, the bond she shared with her son and family shaped their entire narrative.